hashobject/blog.hashobject.com/resources/posts/20130916-clojure-webapp-on-ubuntu-13.04.md

 For GitHub check [this page](https://help.github.com/articles/generating-ssh-keys).

-In general you need to add RSA public key and grant readonly access to this key.
+In general you need to add RSA public key and grant read only access to this key.

 ## Final steps